 "The Marvelous Mrs. Maisel"

 Simpler times?
 Not really, when you're a 1950s housewife living a posh life on the Upper West Side of Manhattan who decides to completely dismantle her postcard-perfect existence and pursue her dream of being a stand-up comic.
-Through three seasons, Midge Maisel has graduated from the Gaslight Cafe stage to life on the road, but her career as well as her romantic and family lives are all a bit TBD as we brace for the premiere of Season 4 later this year.
+Through three seasons, Midge Maisel has graduated from the Gaslight Cafe stage to life on the road, but her career as well as her romantic and family lives are all a bit TBD as we brace for the premiere of Season 4, which has been pushed to 2021 due to the pandemic.
 For now, it's a fine time to go back to where it all began for a secondary binge of Amy Sherman-Palladino's finest achievement to date — and we're true blue fans of "Gilmore Girls" and the underrated "Bunheads," mind you.